octaviogarcia/LaravelBackgroundJob/README.md

 4- Go to http://localhost:8000 in your browser

-5- You'll see on the left and a panel with inputs on the right.
+5- You'll see on the left a table with background jobs (empty) and a panel with inputs on the right.

     Class -> Class to use in the background job.
     Method -> Method to use in the background job.